Houston Cease and Desist Letter Attorneys

 - Representation with future-related legal matters, including requesting a restraining order or filing a lawsuit

-Depending on the issue, a cease-and-desist letter can be a good option to resolve a dispute quickly and peacefully.
+Depending on the issue, a cease and desist letter can be a good option to resolve a dispute quickly and peacefully.
 It can lead to negotiations that settle the matter without involving the courts.

 A demand letter also demonstrates that you gave the other party notice of your grievances.
 If they ignore you, it is proof that the other party knowingly and willfully continued the disputed behavior.
 They can no longer claim that they were unaware of the alleged violation.